This is the third post in my Airbnb series.

 The exceptions are all set out in Schedule 1 of the Act.
 Most of them will not apply in an Airbnb situation.
 These are the most relevant:

 Holiday lets – this is where a property is let for the purpose of a holiday only.
 Generally, this will be where the guest has a main home elsewhere and the let is for less than 3 months.
 However, these last two on their own do not necessarily mean it is a holiday let, So it is best to actually say in your agreement (if you use one) that the property is being let solely for the purpose of a holiday.
+Holiday lets cannot be ASTs, and not all holiday lets are tenancies.
+Although in a way, it does not matter as even if it is a tenancy, holiday lets are an exception to the Protection from Eviction Act 1977, meaning that holiday makers who refuse to vacate can be removed without a court order.

 Resident landlords – this is where the landlord lives in self-contained accommodation in the same building.
 For example a granny annex or ‘garden flat’.

 High rent lets – this is just included for completeness as it probably won’t apply very often!
-But if a property is let at a rent of over £100,000 pa (or equivalent) it will not be an AST.
+But if a property is let at a rent of over £100,000 pa (or equivalent), it will not be an AST.

 Remember

 These rules will always apply.
-The fact that Airbnb describes people as ‘hosts’and ‘guests’ does NOT change their occupation rights.
+The fact that Airbnb describes people as ‘hosts’ and ‘guests’ does NOT change their occupation rights.

 Airbnb is just an advertising platform (albeit a very effective advertising platform).
 A way to find people to rent to and earn money.
 Using Airbnb does not change the law.

-In my next post I will be looking at the various legal rights and obligations that will apply to the different letting types.
+In my next post, I will be looking at the various legal rights and obligations that will apply to the different letting types.